BET Nightly News

-BET Nightly News is the main newscast of the Black Entertainment Television network.
+BET Nightly News is the main newscast of the BET network.
 The newscast covered national and international news stories from a black perspective.

 The program ran for four years, ending in July 2005.
 The nightly newscast was replaced by a new format, which included hourly updates and on-line supplements.

 Past anchors of the newscast included Michelle Miller and Jacque Reid.
 The executive producer of the program was Will J. Wright.